peteasa/parallella/README.md

 $ source initgitsubmodules.sh
 ```

-The result will be new folders `parallella-hw`, `parallella-yoctobuild`, `parallella-yoctobuild/poky`, `parallella-yoctobuild/meta-xilinx`, `parallella-yoctobuild/meta-parallella` and `parallella-yoctobuild/meta-epiphany` created from specific commits on github.`
+The result will be new folders `examples`, `parallella-fpga/parallella-hw`, `parallella-fpga/7020_hdmi`, `parallella-fpga/AdiHDLLib`, `parallella-yoctobuild`, `parallella-yoctobuild/poky`, `parallella-yoctobuild/meta-xilinx`, `parallella-yoctobuild/meta-parallella` and `parallella-yoctobuild/meta-epiphany` created from specific commits on github.`

 ### Setting up your shell environment